 Niels Lynggård Hansen

-Niels Lynggård Hansen is Director, Head of Economics and Monetary Policy at the National Bank of Denmark..
-He joined the Bank in 1994 and has since worked in different areas such as government debt management, economic modeling and analysis, statistics, forecasting and monetary policy analysis.
+Niels Lynggård Hansen is Director, Head of Economics and Monetary Policy at Danmarks Nationalbank.
+He joined Danmarks Nationalbank in 1994 and has since worked in different areas such as government debt management, economic modeling and analysis, statistics, forecasting and monetary policy analysis.
 Over the years he has also taught several courses for the economics program of the University of Copenhagen on topics such as macroeconomics, growth theory, microeconomics, macroeconometric modeling and forecasting and monetary economics.
-Mr Lynggård Hansen holds a degree in economics from the University of Copenhagen and Master’s from Groupe de Recherche en Economie Quantitative et Econometrie (GREQE) at Université d’Aix-Marseille.
-He also holds a PhD in economics from the University of Aarhus.
+Mr Lynggård Hansen holds a degree in economics from the University of Copenhagen and a Masters from Groupe de Recherche en Economie Quantitative et Econometrie (GREQE) at Université d’Aix-Marseille, as well as a PhD in economics from the University of Aarhus.

 Karsten Kjeldsen is CIO at the Danish pension fund Industriens Pension.
 He has long track record in the institutional investment community both in Copenhagen and in London.
 He joined Industriens Pension in 2016.
 Prior to this, Mr Kjeldsen was Head of Advisory & Trading in Nordea Life Pension where he optimized the core ALM strategies for traditional portfolios in all the Nordic countries and delivered very strong proprietary results in fixed income and credit.
 He was previously Head of Fixed Income Risk at SEB Pension, and before that worked at Morgan Stanley and JPMorgan Chase.
 Mr Kjeldsen holds an MSc in Applied Economics from Copenhagen Business School, and a Financial Risk Manager certification from the Global Association of Risk Professionals (GARP).